nemanjam/hn-new-jobs/docs/notes3.md

-extract cache wrapper from fetch-api zod env vars clear cache files content, or use memory, ram usage for db?
+extract cache wrapper from fetch-api zod env vars

         link to latest post, sort by new comment only newOldCompanies.allCompanies is sorted...